-Central Ohio Technical College is a state-assisted post-secondary institution of higher education offering associate degree and certificate programs in business, health, engineering, and public service technologies.
+Central Ohio Technical College (COTC) is a state-assisted, post-secondary institution of higher education offering associate degree and certificate programs in business, health, engineering and public service technologies.

-The College is located in Newark about 40 miles east of Columbus.
-The College shares the 177-acre Newark Campus and some personnel and services with The Ohio State University at Newark (OSUN).
-Classes are also offered at Coshocton, Knox and Pataskala locations.
+The college is located in Newark about 40 miles east of Columbus.
+The college shares the 200-acre Newark campus and some personnel and services with The Ohio State University at Newark.
+Classes are also offered at full-service locations at Coshocton, Knox and Pataskala extended campuses.

-COTC and OSUN have separate governing boards of trustees, faculties, and programs.
-COTC and OSUN students share in social, sporting, and cultural activities and are considered one student body.
-Opportunities exist for students to take classes from the other institution through a liberal cross-registration policy
+COTC and Ohio State Newark have separate governing boards of trustees, faculties and programs.
+Students share in social, sporting and cultural activities and are considered one student body.

-Over 4000 students are enrolled at COTC each year.
-The College has been accredited by the North Central Association of College since 1975.
-More than 5,000 students have been graduated.
+Over 3000 students are enrolled at COTC each year.
+The college has been accredited by the North Central Association of Colleges since 1975.
+More than 13,000 students have graduated.

-The COTC service district includes Licking, Knox and Coshocton Counties, and area of 1,778 square miles and home for more than 221,000 people.
-About 90 percent of the students come from this district.
-They average 30 years of age and about 60 percent are part-time students.
+The COTC service district includes Licking, Knox and Coshocton counties, an area of 1,784 square miles and home for more than 268,000 people.
+About 52 percent of the students come from this district.
+They average 23 years of age and about 80 percent are part-time students.

 Faculty members are carefully selected for their academic credentials as well as for their actual work experience in technical fields.

 Some graduates choose to continue their work at another college or university.
 The AA and AS transfer seamlessly to any public four-year institution in Ohio.
 The college has articulation agreements with a number of four-year institutions in Ohio for most of its applied business and applied science degrees.

 Central Ohio Technical College is accredited by The Higher Learning Commission and is a member of the North Central Association.
 Phone: 312.263.0456. ncahigherlearningcommission.org